 Turns out, not so much.
 Health food stores and healthy ingredients are foreign to most people until they start eating for their health.

 If shopping at health food stores is a new thing for you, here’s what you need to know.

 - You don’t have to grow out your armpit hair to shop there.

 - Bob Dylan will probably be playing in the background.

-- People shopping there will smell like Patchouli, they will be wearing some type of makeshift rope sandals, and there is a 98% chance that they will be wearing a dreamcatcher around their neck.
-These people aren’t homeless, but they might live in their van.
+- People shopping there will smell like Patchouli, they’ll be wearing some type of makeshift rope sandals, and there’s a 98% chance that they’ll be wearing a dream catcher around their neck.
+These people aren’t homeless, but they may live in their van.

 - People who shop in healthy grocery stores look happier and healthier than people who shop in regular grocery stores.
-This is because they eat better.
+This is because they eat so much better.

 - How we look and how we feel has everything to do with what we feed ourselves.

 Here are some other things to be aware of.

 One of the main things that sets healthy grocery stores apart from regular grocery stores is their bulk bin section.
 This is where you’ll find lots of different foods in big bins.
 You can help yourself and buy as much or as little of something as you’d like.